colindembovsky/pipelines-as-code/readme.md

 - script: echo "ConStr is $(ConStr) in enviroment $(environment) and is owned by ${{ parameters.owner }}"
 ```

-This is familiar, but slightly different.
-The primary difference is the way that parameters are dereferenced, using `${{}}`, which is different from the way variables are deferenced using `$()`.
+This should look familiar: but it is slightly different.
+The primary difference is the way that parameters are dereferenced, using `${{}}` notation, which is different from the way variables are deferenced using `$()`.
 We'll discuss the differences between parameters and variables in more detail later.

 Given this template, we can update the main pipeline:
 ```yml